-When used for dense datasets with data (see Table 7), the content of the fixed length data section (Section 0) is all but identical to the contents of an existing chunk in a dataset containing variablelength data.
-The difference is that instead of representing variablelength data with references into global heaps, variable size data is stored in the variable size data heap in Section 1, and referenced by offset / length pairs.
+When used for dense datasets with data (see Table 7), the content of the fixed length data section (Section 0) is all but identical to the contents of an existing chunk in a dataset containing variable-length data.
+The difference is that instead of representing variable-length data with references into global heaps, variable size data is stored in the variable size data heap in Section 1, and referenced by offset / length pairs.
 Section 0 requires a checksum, as these offset / length pairs are metadata.

-The Variable size data heap in this context is identical to that in the sparse data sets with variable length data heap above.
+The Variable size data heap in this context is identical to that in the sparse data sets with variable- length data heap above.

 Filtered Structured Chunk